Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

 Based on Flights Schedule

 Following breakfast, full day city tour of Multan.
 Multan is in such a strategic point of trade ways as it is an important industrial city dating back 2000 years ago.
 City is famous with shrines and is called city of shrines.
-Morning till afternoon our tour will includes visiting famous shrines of Shah Rukhn-e-Alam, Bahauddin Zakariya, Shah Shams Tabraiz, Yousuf Gardezi and Sultan Akbar.
-Latter, we will visit Hussain Agahi Bazaar.
+Morning till afternoon our tour will includes visiting famous shrines of Shah Rukhn-e-Alam, Bahauddin Zakariya, Shah Shams Tabraiz and Yousuf Shah Gardezi.
+Later, we will visit Hussain Agahi Bazaar.
 Dinner will be served at local restaurant and overnight stay will be at hotel.

-Transfer to Islamabad International subject to your flight information.
-From peace and serenity of Southern Pakistan to the hustle and bustles of “modern” trends, you say Khuda Hafiz, the typical farewell, as you depart after a tour into Shangri-La.
+You will be transfer to Islamabad International airport.
+From peace and serenity of Pakistan to the hustle and bustles of “modern” trends, you say Khuda Hafiz, the typical farewell, as you depart after a tour of Pakistan.
 End of the tour.

 Copyright Activity Captured